Date of birth – 24 June 1986 Nottingham

 His fleeting appearances for the Robin Hood county have coincided with some of Nottinghamshire’s finest moments in recent years.

-Circumstances dictated that he would only play a minor role in the championship-winning season of 2010 but his two appearances helped deliver 19 wickets, including eight for 52 against Warwickshire at Edgbaston.
+Circumstances dictated that he would only play a minor role in the County Championship-winning season of 2010 but his two appearances helped deliver 19 wickets, including eight for 52 against Warwickshire at Edgbaston.

-Broad has also played in two victorious cup finals for the Outlaws, taking three wickets in an over as Notts beat Glamorgan in 2013 and claiming a total of 10 victims in the successful Royal London campaign last season.
+Broad has also played in two victorious cup finals for the Outlaws, taking three wickets in an over as Notts beat Glamorgan in 2013 and claiming a total of 10 victims in the successful Royal London campaign of 2017.